johnwargo/johnwargo-static-11ty/src/posts/2011/a-new-restful-service.md

 End Function
 ```

-After you’ve entered all of the code into the agent, be sure to test the results by pasting the service URL (using your own server and database values) into the desktop browser.
+After you've entered all of the code into the agent, be sure to test the results by pasting the service URL (using your own server and database values) into the desktop browser.